robert-baldwin/pg-rebac/README.md

 WHERE valid_steps = rels_size - 1
 ```

-This query looks similiar to the Object-Object query above.
+This query looks similiar to the Object-Object query in the previous section.
 One callout here is that this query refers to the namespaces of nodes in addition to the previous relationship type.

 Now we have a working permission check for a simple ReBAC system.
 Now all we need to do is create a function that parameterizes the hard coded values for user ID, object ID, object namespace, and relationship type.